Back to Blog

 2. Use Kohl's for Returns (Get a Coupon)

-Kohl's gives you a 25% off coupon just for dropping off an Amazon return.
+Kohl's gives you a coupon (often $5 off or percentage off) just for dropping off an Amazon return.
 Free money for doing something you were already going to do.

 3. Track Your Return Window